alexandrevan111/react-website/README.md

 ## Server-Side Rendering and bundlers

-If the application is being built with a bundler (most likely Webpack) and Server-Side Rendering is enabled then make sure to build the server-side code with the bundler too so that `require()` calls for assets (images, styles, fonts, etc) inside React components don't break (see [universal-webpack](https://github.com/catamphetamine/universal-webpack), for example).
+If the application is being built with a bundler (most likely Webpack) and Server-Side Rendering is enabled then make sure to build the server-side code with the bundler too so that `require()` calls for assets (images, styles, fonts, etc) inside React components don't break.
 ## Code splitting

 Code splitting is supported.
-See [README-CODE-SPLITTING](https://github.com/catamphetamine/react-website/blob/master/README-CODE-SPLITTING.md)

 ## Advanced

-At some point in time this README became huge so I extracted some less relevant parts of it into [README-ADVANCED](https://github.com/catamphetamine/react-website/blob/master/README-ADVANCED.md) (including the list of all possible settings and options).
+At some point in time this README became huge so I extracted some less relevant parts of it into README-ADVANCED (including the list of all possible settings and options).
 If you're a first timer then just skip that one - you don't need it for sure.

 ## License